-Using the findings from this study, we joined forces with experts from industry, NGOs and recycling organisations to launch a challenge with OpenIDEO.com, a global open innovation platform, and hopefully find ideas that will help improve recycling rates at-home.
+Using the findings from this study, we joined forces with experts from industry, NGOs and recycling organisations to launch a challenge with OpenIDEO.com, and find new ideas that will help improve recycling rates at-home.

-This vision is helping us to ensure that more bottles are returned, avoiding landfill and helping to increase the proportion of recycled materials in its bottles.
-We want to continue to increase the proportion of rPET (recycled polyethylene terephthalate) used in bottles, but to do this we need more PET to be returned.
+This is why we have heavily invested in recycling partnerships, like our joint venture reprocessing facility with APPE in France – and our ongoing work to make our packaging lighter and fully recyclable.
+This is helping us increase the proportion of recycled materials in our bottles.
+We want to continue to increase the proportion of rPET used in our bottles, but to do this we need more PET to be returned.

 ‘Unpacking the Household’ – Study findings

 To learn more about the study, you can download the full report at the bottom of the page.

 At CCE, we firmly believe that we don’t have all the answers and that collaboration is vital for good environmental practice.
 So we partnered with OpenIDEO.com – an open innovation platform with nearly 60,000 members in around 130 countries – for an exciting 11-week challenge, building on the insights from the Exeter University study.
 The challenge invited people to contribute creative ideas and insights – no matter how big or small – from across the globe on ‘how to establish better recycling habits at-home’.

 Throughout the process, an esteemed panel of expert advisors from companies and organisations such as P&G, WWF, Fost Plus, WRAP and Casino Group provided advice and ultimately picked a shortlist of the best ideas.